A few observations:

 Imagine how that relieves the burden from the retailer and how the retailer will look at products supplied by other manufacturers who don’t take that approach.
 It’s easy to understand that if given a choice of who’s products they carry, they would choose the brand that would be the least burdensome to handle.
 Manufacturers who work to make it easy for their customers benefit from that effort.
 You must consider how your customer sees doing business with you.
 Put yourself in their place.

 Don't assume a consumer will know why they need something when they see it.
 Further, you have to figure out what the potential customer sees (mentally) when they view your product vs: a competitor’s similar item.
 Point out one major difference first.
 Information overload is confusing.
 Tell them about other benefits of buying your product, but make one main benefit obvious.
 Consider auto insurance: the push is on price.
-Doesn’t matter who has the best price - price its the main benefit.
+It doesn’t matter 'who' has the best price - price is the main benefit.

 Another mistake businesses make are with signs.
 Just because you know what it states, doesn’t mean someone seeing it for the first time will understand it.
 Especially signs that are viewed while the looker is in motion.
 Forget the fancy fonts and complicated visuals.
 Make it easy to read and understand with contrasting colors and large simple fonts and pictures.
 Don’t use colors that blend in with the scenery.
 As nice as they may look to you, they are too easy to overlook.
 It’s not an art contest.
 You want to get the message understood quickly and easily.
 Again, stick with one main attribute to get their attention.